Jem212Mac/CI_Project2_Xmas_Memory_Game/README.md

 ![baubles](https://github.com/Jem212Mac/CI_Project_2_Xmas_Memory_Game/assets/89839563/23b85e43-595a-48ec-89bc-e5f18711e14c)

-3. The user can click on 1 card to reveal a xmas themed image, and then a second card t reveal another image.
+3. The user can click on one card to reveal a xmas themed image, and then a second card to reveal another image.
 If the second image matches the first image, the cards are locked facing front and the user can try to match another pair of cards.
 If the second image does not match the first image the cards flip back round and the player must try again.

 4. As the user clicks on cards, the number of moves (pairs of cards selected) are recorded in the scores area above the background selection area, and sound effects let the user know when a card has been flipped.

-5. If the user matches all the cards, a modal popup lets the user know that they have won the game and a 'cheering' sound effect helps to congratulate them.
+5. If the user matches all the cards, a modal popup lets the user know that they have won the game and a 'cheering' sound effect is played.

 ![celebration modal](https://github.com/Jem212Mac/CI_Project_2_Xmas_Memory_Game/assets/89839563/42c535bc-bf0f-4d97-9924-b4f17771ab88)

-6. The user can restart the game back to the beginning at anytime using the 'Restart Game' button (see screenshot above).
+6. The user can restart the game at anytime using the 'Restart Game' button (see screenshot above).
+This will rset the no of moves to zero and turn all the cards to display the card back image on each card.

 ### Future Implementations